vibdev/canvas-kit/modules/canvas-kit-react-color-picker/README.md

 #### `showSwatchTileCheckIcon: boolean`

-> Optionally show a check icon when a cusgtom hex color has been selected
+> Optionally show a check icon when a custom hex color has been selected

 Default: `false`